-The population of the borough increased slightly to just over 149,571 in 2018 - this is the seventh year in a row that the Office for National Statistics has registered an increase in its mid-year estimates since the recent low point of a little under 146,000 was reached in 2011.
-The most recent estimates projected a rise in population to 153,400 in 2028 (with continued growth beyond that date), but these figures indicate that growth is happening faster than that.
-The number of households is also projected to continue rising - indeed, this grew even before 2011 while the overall population was falling, but the rate of increase has accelerated in the last five years.
+The population of the borough increased to just over 150,862 in 2019 - this is the seventh year in a row that the Office for National Statistics has registered an increase in its mid-year estimates since the recent low point of a little under 146,000 was reached in 2011.
+The most recent estimates projected a rise in population to 152,254 in 2028 (with continued growth beyond that date), but these figures indicate that growth is happening faster than that.
+The number of households is also projected to continue rising - indeed, this grew even before 2011 while the overall population was falling, but the rate of increase has accelerated in the last several years.

-The most recent English Indices of Deprivation (covering 2015) showed that Knowsley continues to be a relatively poor performer nationally in terms of income, employment, health and education indicators.
-Indicators for the living environment, crime, and access to housing and services showed a relative improvement since the previous publication covering 2010.
+The most recent English Indices of Deprivation (covering 2019) showed that Knowsley continues to be a relatively poor performer nationally in terms of income, employment, health, and education indicators.
+Indicators for the living environment and crime have also worsened since the last Monitoring Report.